 I also worked with one content marketing agency who presented the findings in their content audit in their “custom content matrix” where they tallied up the number of blog posts and sales collateral my team created, identified which type of content had the least amount of deliverables, and based on the smallest number, advised that was where the greatest opportunity lied.

 When you get to talk metrics with your potential agency, don’t be afraid to ask where they’re getting their numbers from and how.
-If they tout impressions, ask if the source was Google Analytics or a publication’s self-reported circulation number.
+If they tout impressions, ask if the source was a platform like Ahrefs, or a publication’s self-reported circulation number.
 If they brag about leads generated, ask them how they define a lead and what type of conversion results in one.

 In the case of content marketing, your agency should be comfortable giving you easily verifiable insight into more SEO-focused metrics, such as keyword ranking and backlinks.